Kwpolska-graveyard/kru/pkgbuilder/README.md

 PURPOSE
 -------
 This tool is a basic AUR helper.
-In Py3K.
+Version 2 in Py3K.

 INSTALLATION
 ------------